 I submitted the dissertation in August of 2018 and defended not too long afterwards in November 2018 (somewhat oddly, at SBL in Denver, CO . . . long story).
 Since that time I have received a contract for publication and will be undertaking some minor revisions over the next year.
 It should appear in 2021.
 If you can’t wait that long, you can at least read the abstract.

 I have a few other things going that are in various phases of completion, but can’t really say too much about.

 First, I have a book very close to completion that I co-authored with Greg Lanier.
 It will be published in 2021 with Crossway and compliment most of the other work we have done together in the area of Septuagint scholarship.
 Greg and I also have another, longer-term, textually-focused project in the hopper that I’ll say more about in time to come.

 I am preparing a book proposal or two as well at this point.
 But some of my more near-horizon projects fall into the article or chapter category, at least for the time being.

 Articles, Contributions, Etc.

-The main writing project I am working on at the moment is an article that came out of a seminar I participated in last year at the Faculty of Divinity at Cambridge (see here).
+Another is an article that came out of a seminar I participated in at the Faculty of Divinity at Cambridge (see here).
 The article is going to be much broader than my initial presentation, and aims to look some problematic aspects of talking about “Septuagint Greek.”
 As part of the background investigation, I dip into some pretty interesting issues surrounding the ancient Greek grammarians and their effect on medieval and early modern views of language, so it’s been fun (and complicated).
-That is theoretically coming out in 2020 with the rest of the essays in that seminar.
+That is theoretically coming out in 2021 with the rest of the essays in that seminar.